ColrblindMartian/AmongUsDisableCrewOnlyAnimations/README.md

 <h1>INFO</h1>
+<b>I am not the creator of this file, I only modified it to disable a few animations stated further below.
+All credit for this file and the awesome game goes to the publisher and developer of this game: Innersloth http://innersloth.com</b><br>
 <b>These changes will only affect your game!
 If you want to have a fair match with this mod then you have to make sure everybody in the game uses this modification.</b>
 Shouldn't be that hard if you play with the same guys or with a group of friends.